-Physician breaks ground in robotic cervical surgeryMarch 29th, 2013 in Surgery /
+Physician breaks ground in robotic cervical surgeryMarch 29, 2013 in Medicine & Health / Surgery

 Performing surgery on a pregnant patient is a delicate matter.
 Risks to both mother and baby must be carefully weighed in every decision a surgeon makes.
 Recently, at the University of Texas Medical Branch at Galveston, a surgeon performed a groundbreaking robotic laparoscopic procedure on a 35-year-old pregnant patient whose cervix was too short to sustain a pregnancy.

 Dr. Sami Kilic, chief of minimally invasive gynecology and research at UTMB, is the first surgeon in the world reported to have used robotically assisted, ultrasound-guided laparoscopic surgery to successfully tighten a pregnant patient's incompetent cervix.
 The procedure is explained in a new paper now online in the Journal of Minimally Invasive Gynecology.
 Kilic performed the surgery in December 2011 at UTMB's John Sealy Hospital.

 When performed traditionally, abdominal cerclage surgery requires a large incision and a long period of recovery.
 Kilic's new procedure left the patient with only three tiny abdominal scars.

 "The recovery was amazing," said Orejuela.
 "Two days later I was able to sit on the floor at home and play with my toddler."